WEC-Sim/WEC-Sim/_sources/features.txt

 WEC-Sim has the option to include the non-linear hydrostatic restoring and Froude-Krylov forces when solving the system dynamics of WECs, accounting for the weakly nonlinear effect on the body hydrodynamics.
 To use non-linear hydrodyanmics, the **simu.nlHydro** simulationClass variable must be defined in the WEC-Sim input file, for example:

 	:code:`simu.nlHydro = 2`

+For more information about non-linear hydrodynamics, refer to the webinar `available here <http://wec-sim.github.io/WEC-Sim/webinars.html#wec-sim-webinar-2-nonlinear-hydro-non-hydro-b2b>`_,

 Non-Linear Settings
 ~~~~~~~~~~~~~~~~~~~~~